cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 of the cluster.

-There is however a difference regarding the handling of "immutable" fields: on an existing Database object, any modification that alters the immutable fields will be rejected at the Kubernetes level.
+There is however a difference regarding the handling of "immutable" fields: on an existing Database object, any modification of the immutable fields will be rejected at the Kubernetes level.
 On a newly declared Database manifest that references an existing database, the immutable fields will simply be ignored, as they are not valid options in the